Forensic anthropology

 Forensic anthropology is the application of the anatomical science of anthropology and its various subfields, including forensic archaeology and forensic taphonomy, in a legal setting.
 A forensic anthropologist can assist in the identification of deceased individuals whose remains are decomposed, burned, mutilated or otherwise unrecognizable, as might happen in a plane crash.
 Forensic anthropologists are also instrumental in the investigation and documentation of genocide and mass graves.
 Along with forensic pathologists, forensic dentists, and homicide investigators, forensic anthropologists commonly testify in court as expert witnesses.
 Using physical markers present on a skeleton, a forensic anthropologist can potentially determine a person's age, sex, stature, and race.
 In addition to identifying physical characteristics of the individual, forensic anthropologists can use skeletal abnormalities to potentially determine cause of death, past trauma such as broken bones or medical procedures, as well as diseases such as bone cancer.

-The methods used to identify a person from a skeleton relies on the past contributions of various anthropologists and the study of human skeletal differences.
+The methods used to identify a person from a skeleton rely on the past contributions of various anthropologists and the study of human skeletal differences.
 Through the collection of thousands of specimens and the analysis of differences within a population, estimations can be made based on physical characteristics.
 Through these, a set of remains can potentially be identified.
 The field of forensic anthropology grew during the twentieth century into a fully recognized forensic specialty involving trained anthropologists as well as numerous research institutions gathering data on decomposition and the effects it can have on the skeleton.